jamestmartin/desert-of-the-surreal/conjectures/framework.md

-In some sense, when reasoning using a falsity-preserving logic, you begin with a hypothesis (your premise) and try to discover the consequences of that hypothesis (your conclusion), with the goal of finding out the ways in which your hypothesis may be wrong, so that you may reformulate your hypothesis in a way such that it will no longer be wrong.
+In some sense, when reasoning using a falsity-preserving logic, you begin with a hypothesis (your premise) and try to discover the consequences of that hypothesis (your conclusion), with the goal of finding out the ways in which your hypothesis may be wrong, so that you may reformulate your hypothesis in a way such that it will no longer be (provably) wrong.

 Connectives which reflect falsity-preserving entailment, such as (double) negation in cointuitionistic logic, have this property: `¬¬A → A`.